BenMMarshall/abmAnimalMovement/README.md

 The *abmAnimalMovement* simulates animal movement use a discrete time agent-based model, programmed in C++ via the Rcpp package.
 The simulations include a number of key internal and external movement influences, as well as parameters for navigation and mobility capacity of the animal.

+A more complete description of the package, alongside a demonstration can be found at DOI: TBC.

 --------------------------------------------------------------------------------

 ## Installation